gferrsilva/QMineral_Modeller/README.md

 ## Copyright and License

-The source code for Qmin is licensed under the MTI, see [LICENSE](LICENSE).
+The source code for Qmin is licensed under the MTI License, see [LICENSE](LICENSE).